 With their reliable help and support those children are now provided with proper medical care, best school, balanced diet, warmness and security.

 Above all, they are so relaxed and enjoyed to have a family whom they trust.
-Awassa Children's Village Administration has augmented the total number of children living in the family houses to 149.
+The administration of Awassa Children's Village has augmented the total number of children living in the family houses to 149.

 On the other hand 12 of Awassa Children's Village grown up girls who are above the age of 16 joined the youth facility, where they rehearse an independent life.
 The girls are now getting along with life in the facility.